Bartolomeo Cristofori: Life

 This suggests that the Prince may have felt that Cristofori would be a prize recruit and was trying to charm him into accepting his offer; consistent again with the view that the Prince was attempting to recruit him as an inventor.

 In any event, Cristofori agreed to the appointment, for a salary of 12 scudi per month.
 He moved rather quickly to Florence (May 1688; his job interview having taken place in March or April), was issued a house, complete with utensils and equipment, by the Grand Duke's administration, and set to work.
 For the Prince, he tuned, maintained, and transported instruments; worked on his various inventions, and also did restoration work on valuable older harpsichords.
+Beyond this, the Prince at the time was in the course of amassing a large collection of instruments, both contemporary and (from the viewpoint of his time) historical; and Cristofori assisted in the development of this collection.

 At this time, the Grand Dukes of Tuscany employed a large staff of about 100 artisans, who worked in the Galleria dei Lavori of the Uffizi.
 Cristofori's initial work space was probably in this area, which did not please him.
 He later told Maffei: